almaghboub/tajway/replit.md

 ## Backend Architecture

 The backend is an Express.js application with TypeScript, serving as a REST API.
 It uses Passport.js for authentication and role-based access control.
 PostgreSQL, accessed via Drizzle ORM, handles data persistence.
 Session management is also PostgreSQL-based.
-Business logic includes a commission calculation engine with country-specific rules.
 API endpoints are organized by feature with Zod for request validation.

 ## Data Storage Solutions